erichnascimento/goto/README.md

 # goto

-A simple utility which may be used for manage your personal or project folders
+A simple utility which may be used to manage and navigate on your favorite folders

 ## Instalation